jtefera/node_learning_examples/README.md

 //ProgramEnded
 console.log("Finished!");

-___

-Events!
+'''

+#04 Events
 Node is an event driven language.
 We build multiple observers for different kinds of events and when one is emmited, the function adhered to the oberved is called.
 Events can be a client connection, a get request, a change in a state, etc. Node has also the ability to create its own events and fire them at please.
 For that it uses the events module:

+'''
 //In a file
 //Require events, in-build with node, no need to install var events = require("events");